 - using personal data for new purposes.

 The underlying concepts of data protection by design are not new.
 Under the name ‘privacy by design’ they have existed for many years.
-Data protection by design essentially inserts the privacy by design approach into data protection law.

 What is data protection by default?

 Data protection by default requires you to ensure that you only process the data that is necessary to achieve your specific purpose.
 It links to the fundamental data protection principles of data minimisation and purpose limitation.

 You have to process some personal data to achieve your purpose(s).
 Data protection by default means you need to specify this data before the processing starts, appropriately inform individuals and only process the data you need for your purpose.
 It does not require you to adopt a ‘default to off’ solution.
 What you need to do depends on the circumstances of your processing and the risks posed to individuals.